intval/phpguide/Readme.md

 Thanks ;)

-This software is distributed under the BSD Lincence
+This software is distributed under the BSD Licence
 ----------------------------------------

 Copyright (c) 2012, Alexander Raskin